WeZZard/wasm2native/docs/Get-the-Develop-Environment-Ready.md

 # Get the Develop Environment Ready

-Visual Studio Code is the recommended IDE to develop this project.
-If you are experienced in configuring multi-programming-languages mixed develop environment which includes shell script, Python and C++ with other IDEs, you can also use them instead of Visual Studio Code.
+Visual Studio Code is the recommended IDE for developing the project.
+If you are experienced in configuring IDEs for multi-programming-languages mixed develop environment which includes shell script, Python and C++, you can also use them instead of Visual Studio Code.

 The steps of configuring Visual Studio Code to fit the development process